sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L11_Enable_Dynamic_Configuration_and_Feature_Flags.md

   > - Hit the Validate button for the corresponding task.
 If you receive a success message, you have successfully validated the lab.
   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

+### Exercise 3: Remove the Azure lab resources

+In this exercise, you will remove the Azure resources provisioned in this lab to eliminate unexpected charges.

+>**Note**: Remember to remove any newly created Azure resources that you no longer use.
+Removing unused resources ensures you will not see unexpected charges.

+#### Task 1: Remove the Azure lab resources

+In this task, you will use Azure Cloud Shell to remove the Azure resources provisioned in this lab to eliminate unnecessary charges.

+1. In the Azure portal, open the **Bash** shell session within the **Cloud Shell** pane.
+1. List all resource groups created throughout the labs of this module by running the following command:

+    ```sh
+    az group list --query "[?starts_with(name,'AZ400-EWebShop-')].name" --output tsv
+    ```

+1. Delete all resource groups you created throughout the labs of this module by running the following command:

+    ```sh
+    az group list --query "[?starts_with(name,'AZ400-EWebShop-')].[name]" --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
+    ```

+    >**Note**: The command executes asynchronously (as determined by the --nowait parameter), so while you will be able to run another Azure CLI command immediately afterwards within the same Bash session, it will take a few minutes before the resource groups are actually removed.

 ## Review